Ivorush/Ivorush/README.md

 ## Full Stack Software Engineer

-💻 I'm currently working at Codingal, As a full-stack software engineer, I approach challenges with a methodical and results-oriented mindset.
+💻 I'm currently working at Biznafitty, As a full-stack software engineer, I approach challenges with a methodical and results-oriented mindset.
 I leverage my diverse skillset to develop robust and user-centric solutions, ensuring that each project meets the needs of our clients.

 ### A bit about me: